SAP-samples/teched2023-AI266/exercises/ex1/README.md

 ### 1. Register Object Store

 Object Store is used as storage for your datasets, models, resultsets inside the SAP AI Core ecosystem.
-Currently AI Core supports S3, Azure blob storage, WebDHFS and Alicloud OSS.
+Currently AI Core supports S3, Azure blob storage, WebHDFS and Alicloud OSS.
 For our use case let's use S3.

-1. In the Workspaces app, choose the AI API connection `teched-handson`
+1. In the Workspaces app, choose the AI API connection `teched-handson`.
+Search and select the resource group that is assigned to you (if you're not sure reach out to the presenters)

 <left><img src="./images/Workspaces.png" alt="Workspaces App" style="width: 800px;"/></left>

 2. Open the SAP AICORE Administration app and choose Object Store Secrets
-3. On the right top hand corner select the resource group that is assigned to you (if you're not sure reach out to the presenters)
+3. On the right top hand corner select the resource group that is assigned to you
 4. Click on Add,
 5. Add the following details in the secret form
     * Resource Group: `Choose the Resource group assigned to you`